skellis46/slipbox/artistic research and ecosystems.md

 ### PaR bubbles

 - yes, I add a version of this work in this way -- I do this labour as a thought experiment and to implicate myself (can also given examples of when I've done this previously)
+- - possible to add discussion about [[art practices explicitly become epistemic things]] -- and the argument I make there about Borgdorff and JAR
 - offer to 'write about my practice'; this is what we do in practice-research. the various journals dedicated to practice-research are filled with practitioners in their bubble attempting to convince us of the value of their work.
 No, not convince us (that would be more palatable), rather, expect us to recognise the value of their work.
 Noting just how much this diverges from Strand's claim that [[I am a collaboration]] (see backlinks in that note for extended thinking on individuation/individualism)
 - see [[Steyerl on specificity and singularity]] of epistemic claims.
 - other examples: Freeman book (?), JAR (take random issue), CHOR (of which I'm co-editor).